mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Thu May 7 23:50:33 CST 2020
 Due to Elf sights limits for number of searches. i went bank to the original google custom search. it works fine but it needs refinement.

+###### Sat May 9 00:40:30 CST 2020
+Added a blog post about Brief History of Electronics!
+I also put a code for tweet like and share button for the blog!